Instructor: Dr. Thomas R. Holtz, Jr.

 ||Capstone Project ||30%

-Discussion Participation (10%): As this is an Honors Seminar, all students are expected to attend every course meeting and be an active participant when appropriate.
-In some classes, there may be interactive activities or discussions.
-A default grade of 5 will be given for every class a student attends.
-They may be awarded up to 2 more points as extra credit for particularly helpful or effective participation in the.
-Students who are present for all discussion sections but are non-participants or are disruptive may be docked up to 2 and 4 points (respectively) at the instructor's discretion.
+Discussion Participation (In-meeting) (15%): As this is an Honors Seminar, all students are expected to attend every synchronous meeting and be an active participant when appropriate.
+In some classes, there may be directed interactive activities or discussions.
+Some meetings will involve Breakout Rooms.
+A default grade of 5 will be given for every meeting a student attends.
+They may be awarded up to 2 more points as extra credit for particularly helpful or effective participation in the meeting.
+Students who are present for a discussion section but are non-participants or are disruptive may be docked up to 2 and 4 points (respectively) at the instructor's discretion.

-Group Discussion/Critical Review Reports (15%): On several days there will small group discussions in class rather than lectures.
-These discussions will focus on readings/screenings and your individual papers.
-The deliverable graded aspect of these discussions will be short reports turned in at the end of class.
-This will be a series of questions that you answer based on your collaboration; some of the questions are derived from advanced readings and writing; others from new related material presented in the report packet.
+Small Group Discussion Reports (15%): On several days there will small group discussions in the synchronous meeting in addition to presentations.
+These discussions will focus on readings/screenings assigned in advance.
+These small groups will be in randomly assigned Breakout Rooms.
+The deliverable graded aspect of these discussions will be short reports turned in on ELMS.
+These will be a series of questions that you answer based on your collaboration; some of the questions are derived from advanced readings and writing; others from new related material presented in the report packet.
 All group members present that day receive the same grade on the report.

 Capstone Project (30% total): The primary project for the later part of the course is a creative project concerning dinosaurs and dinosaur research which you develop.
 The possible type of project is very broad: indeed, part of the assignment is coming up with not only the topic but the presentation format you will use.
 Just to give you a sense of possible project formats, here are some possibilities: